DataDog/documentation/content/en/database_monitoring/_index.md

 Hero image or video

 {{< site-region region="us3,gov" >}}

-Database Monitoring is not supported in this region.
+<div class="alert alert-warning">Database Monitoring is not supported in this region.</div>
 {{< /site-region >}}

 Introduction